 Personal loans come with a fixed interest rate, you’ll pay the same amount every month during your loan term.
-That is completely different for the credit card.
+That is completely different for credit cards.
 Knowing exactly how much you’ll pay toward your loan can be helpful if you’re on a budget.
-Having a person may help you rebuild your credit score and the good news is when you have bad credit, a personal loan may be the best option to help you improve your credit score. you may not need to think about annual fees and you may have an option to get a short or long term loan.
-Compared to having a credit card, cash advances may not be a good option especially if you have bad credit, credit card in Canada may collect up to 18% interest rates monthly.
-So if you failed to pay you monthly dues, you will end up paying more than what you owe.
+Having a person may help you rebuild your credit score and the good news is when you have bad credit, a personal loan may be the best option to help you improve your credit score. you may not need to think about annual fees and you may have an option to get a short or long-term loan.
+Compared to having a credit card, cash advances may not be a good option especially if you have bad credit, credit cards in Canada may collect up to 18% interest rates monthly.
+So if you failed to pay your monthly dues, you will end up paying more than what you owe.

 A personal loan may help you with your budget and also make plans for the future.
-When you have a fixed loan term and interest rate can help you as a borrower prepare for what’s to come because you know with certainty how much they must repay and how long you will carry that debt.
+When you have a fixed loan term an interest rate can help you as a borrower prepares for what’s to come because you know with certainty how much they must repay and how long you will carry that debt.

 If you are planning for debt consolidation with your card debt with another credit card may sound counter-intuitive, but under the right conditions, it may be your best bet.
 Financial institutions and credit card companies sometimes offer a sign-up bonus that includes interest-free balance transfers.
 These deals don’t last forever, so when they end the interest rate on the unpaid balance can fluctuate substantially.

 You should pay your balance during this introductory period if you can, however, you can use a different card to pay down some of your debt without racking up interest.